Military medals and what they mean

 The Army awards its Commendation Medal to its own soldiers or members of other branches serving with the Army.
-First authorized in 1945, it recognizes servicemembers who display meritorious service, who accomplish an outstanding achievement, or who distinguish themselves through acts of heroism.
+First authorized in 1945, it recognizes service members who display meritorious service, accomplish an outstanding achievement, or distinguish themselves through acts of heroism.

 Navy and Marine Corps Commendation Medal

 Before the Navy and Marine Corps Commendation Medal was authorized in 1944, it was called the Commendation Ribbon.
 The medal recognizes heroism and meritorious service or achievement of any member of either branch, as well as members of other branches who are serving with the Marines or Navy.

 Like the other branches, the Air Force issues a Commendation Medal to its own members or to members of any branch serving with the Air Force whose heroism or meritorious service or achievement earns the distinction.
 The medal was first authorized in 1958.

 You may also like: The best streaming services for football in 2021